Great Swamp Fight

-The Great Swamp Fight or the Great Swamp Massacre was a crucial battle fought during King Philip's War between the colonial militia of New England and the Narragansett people in December 1675.
+The Great Swamp Massacre or the Great Swamp Fight was a crucial battle fought during King Philip's War between the colonial militia of New England and the Narragansett people in December 1675.
 It was fought near the villages of Kingston and West Kingston in the Colony of Rhode Island and Providence Plantations.
-The combined force of the New England militia included 150 Pequots, and they inflicted a huge number of Narragansett casualties, including many hundred women and children.
-The battle has been described as "one of the most brutal and lopsided military encounters in all of New England's history."
-Since the 1930s, Narragansett and Wampanoag people commemorate the battle annually in a ceremony initiated by Narragansett-Wampanoag scholar Princess Red Wing.
+The combined force of the New England militia included 150 Pequots, and they inflicted a huge number of Narragansett casualties, including many hundreds of women and children.
+The battle has been described by historians as "one of the most brutal and lopsided military encounters in all of New England's history."